There is an important difference between a complementary therapy and an alternative therapy.

 - massage therapy

 Many health professionals are supportive of people with cancer using complementary therapies.
-Some health professionals have been reluctant for their patients to use them.
-This is because many therapies have not been scientifically tested in the same way as conventional treatments.
+There are some health professionals that have been reluctant for their patients to use them.
+This is usually because many therapies have not been scientifically tested in the same way as conventional treatments.

-Some research trials have been carried out to see how well complementary therapies work for people with cancer.
-Others are still in progress.
+Research has been carried out to see how well complementary therapies work for people with cancer.
+And there is some still in progress.
 But we need more to find out how best to use complementary therapies.

 What are alternative therapies?